firecat53/bitwarden-menu/docs/usage.md

     - Compatible with both [Bitwarden.com](https://bitwarden.com) and
       self-hosted [Vaultwarden](https://github.com/dani-garci/vaultwarden)
       accounts.
-    - Alternate keyboard languages and layouts supported via xdotool or ydotool (for Wayland)
+    - Alternate keyboard languages and layouts supported via xdotool, ydotool or wtype (for Wayland)
 - *Type entries*
     - Auto-type username and/or password on selection.
 No clipboard copy/paste involved.
-Use xdotool or ydotool for non-U.S. English keyboard layout.
+Use xdotool, ydotool, or wtype for non-U.S. English keyboard layout.
     - Use a custom [Keepass 2.x style auto-type sequence][1] if you have one defined (except for character repetition and the 'special commands').
 Set it per entry or set a global default.
 Disable autotype for an entry, if desired.